From Leo DiCaprio Affair to Human Trafficking: Who is Kat Torres?

 Last weekend the name of Kat Torres it was just what was on social media, especially on Twitter, where she occupied the hot topics.
 You’ve probably come across a post about missing girls apparently being kept by Kat.
 There are accusations of human trafficking among other oddities.

-Kat Torres is verified on Instagram – which is currently off – but a lot of people wondered who the woman would be, already known to a lot of people on the internet.
+Kat Torres is verified on Instagram – which is currently disabled – but many people wondered who the woman would be, already known to a lot of people on the internet.
 Victoria’s Secret model, she was also once the ex of none other than Leonardo DiCaprio.
 HFTV has gathered everything you need to know about her.

 And if you want to know more about the controversies involving Torres, just check out the special article by clicking here.